craigalder/N741Hmwk7/Hmwk7AnswerKey.md

 ### NULL MODEL for Logistic Regression

 We didn't cover this in class, but to get an "intercept-only" model you use a formula in the form of `outcome ~ 1` which basically says model the `outcome` variable as a function of the intercept indicated by the `1`.
+The `1` is used since the intercept term *β*<sub>0</sub> is implicitly multiplied by `1`.
+The function is of the form *Y* = *β*<sub>0</sub> \* (1)+*ϵ*.

 This formula can be used for any generalized linear modeling approach (linear regression, logistic regression, Poisson regression, etc).
 You'll notice in running the code steps below that using the intercept only approach does no better than flipping a coin which you see for the ROC curve which is a straight line and the AUC is 0.5 (50/50 guessing does as well as this null model with no predictors).
 You always want the AUC to be &gt;0.5 and as close to 1.0 as possible.
 AUCs &gt;0.7 are ok but you really want AUCs &gt;0.8 and &gt;0.9 is even better.

 ``` r
 # NULL MODEL for Logistic Regression